Eric Reid Collusion Grievance: NFL Anthem Protesters Setting Their Careers On Fire, Jason Whitlock Claims

 According to Pro Football Talk, Reid claims that the league as an entity is engaging in collusion (i.e., a coordinated effort) to prevent him from getting a job because of his activism.
 The San Francisco 49ers selected Reid out of Louisiana State University in the first round (18th overall) of the 2013 NFL Draft.
 His rookie contract with the 49ers concluded in March, and he has been job hunting since then.
 He is supposedly being represented by Kaepernick’s attorney.
 Kaepernick, the ex-49ers QB, famously went unsigned last season and is still unemployed.

-In a statement, the NFL players union said that is is supporting Eric Reid’s collusion claim that will head to arbitration under the collective bargaining agreement.
+In a statement, the NFL players union said that it is supporting Eric Reid’s collusion claim and that will head to arbitration under the collective bargaining agreement.
 Most of the NFL players, though, who took a knee during the Star-Spangled Banner in the past two seasons are still on NFL rosters.

 “He was one of the first players to join Kaepernick two years ago in kneeling during the national anthem to protest police brutality and racial inequality,” ESPN recalled.
 Reid has continued to be outspoken about social issues.
-He reportedly interviewed with the Cincinnati Bengals in April but declined to say whether his on-field protest would continue into the 2018-2019 season, however.
+He reportedly interviewed with the Cincinnati Bengals in April but declined to say whether his on-field protest would continue into the 2018-2019 season.

 The ongoing NFL drama again came up for discussion on Speak For Yourself, the hour-long program co-hosted by sports journalists/personalities Jason Whitlock and Colin Cowherd, which airs on the FS1 television channel at 5 p.m.
 Eastern time.
 Describing himself as a non-voting hardcore moderate, Whitlock has been a vocal critic of the national anthem protests, which he has argued has been co-opted by the social justice movement and the virtue-signaling liberal sports media.